TechDufus/TravLang/release-info/introduction.md

 # When are new versions released?

-Since OCaml 4.03, we are using a time-based release schedule: a new minor version of OCaml is released every six months.
+Since travlang 4.03, we are using a time-based release schedule: a new minor version of travlang is released every six months.

-For instance, at the date of writing, the next planned releases of OCaml are:
+For instance, at the date of writing, the next planned releases of travlang are:

-- OCaml 5.2: around April 2024
+- travlang 5.2: around April 2024
-- OCaml 5.3: around October 2024
+- travlang 5.3: around October 2024

 The timing is approximate, as we often delay a release to ensure quality when unforeseen issues come up.
 In consequence, releases are often late, typically by